ACTA IASSYENSIA COMPARATIONIS, 29 (1/2022)

 Invitation to Publish

-The deadline for the submission of articles and book reviews (in Romanian, English, French, German, Spanish or Italian) is June 25, 2018.
+The deadline for the submission of articles and book reviews is March 25, 2023.